 - Egg: An egg wash is an important part of finishing off pies.
 It helps give the crust that rich golden brown color we all love.

 - Turbinado sugar: This type of sugar will leave our pocket pies with sparkly, crunchy, golden tops.
 Turbinado sugar is made from the byproduct of refined white sugar.
 It's coarse sugar, great for finishing off desserts like these rugelach cookies.

 There are a few main steps you'll need to take to make these delicious hand pies:

 First, you'll mix up a homemade version of chai spices.
 This spice blend will be incorporated into the filling and sugar topping.
 It really gives the dish a unique, warming taste!
 Included in this blend are ground cinnamon, ginger, allspice, cardamom, cloves, and nutmeg.

 Next, you'll work on the sweet potato pie filling.
 You'll first have to cook the sweet potatoes.
-The recipe below includes an option for oven roasting or microwaving the sweet potatoes.
+The recipe below includes an option for oven-roasting or microwaving sweet potatoes.
 It really just depends on how much time you have, as well as your preferred cooking method.

 Then, you'll work on creating a smooth and creamy filling with the help of some evaporated milk and butter.
 At this time, don't forget to also add in some flavor enhancers like brown sugar, vanilla, chai spice blend, and salt.